Reading sequence

 Conflict Resolution

 Avoiding conflict is not the same as having peace.
-It is the accumulation of unresolved things — things that calcify, resurface sideways, and eventually cost far more than an honest confrontation w…
+It is the accumulation of unresolved things: things that calcify, resurface sideways, and eventually cost far more than an honest confrontation would have.

 Read chapter →